PowerShell Library for HPE Compute Ops Management

 Disconnect-HPEGLcmdlet. - To refresh an expired session, re-run the

-Connect-HPEGLcmdlet with the appropriate credentials.
+Connect-HPEGLcmdlet with the appropriate credentials. - For multi-workspace automation, use

 For more details, refer to the help documentation of the Connect-HPEGL cmdlet: